-Fresh startups are facing a financial crisis that has worsened after the venture capital raising market tightened significantly in 2022.
+Fresh startups are facing a financial crisis that has worsened as the venture capital raising market has tightened significantly.
 To appeal to potential investors, especially recession-conscious investors, startup founders must provide compelling evidence of a strong track record.
 One way to do this is through data strategy and quantitative forecasting, but when there is little or no economic history, there are few metrics available to support such a forecast.

 But all is not bad news.
 There are tactics to overcome this challenge and build a compelling case.
 Done right, these steps can not only provide compelling, data-driven financial projections but also lay the foundation for a data-driven strategy that helps founders scale their businesses.
 While venture capitalists love big, bold business ideas and have recently emphasized metrics like cash burn and profitability, strong annual revenue projections are still extremely important.